 15. A Full Yoga Breath

 A typical full yoga breath is when you inhale deeply, but without any force.
 The breath first goes into the lower lungs, thereby allowing your abdomen to rise visibly.
 It then fills the mid-portion of the lungs, where you will feel the sides of the ribs expand.
 You finally take the air to the top of the lungs, thereby feeling your chest rise.
-Once you have filled your lungs to their full capacity, you must exhale slowly, and relax.
+Once you have filled your lungs to their full capacity, exhale slowly, and relax.

 Taking every breath of our lives like this is essential.
 Fortunately, yoga gives us a chance to do so.